nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Gather Data

-Step 5: The attributes and filters for a dataset can be used to narrow down to get specific queries.
+Step 5: Query data from a particular dataset based on specific attributes and filters in order to get specific .
 The queries for a particular species dataset can be saved as a file.

 ```Python
 # In order to work with the data later on, all blanks must be removed and column names must be written in a way that makes them easy to manipulate.